 If you are experiencing a bounce in the floor, this is typically caused by an uneven sub-floor.
 You should consider the tolerance for unevenness to be 2mm over a metre in every direction.
 Always ensure that your floor is acclimatised and installed in line with the manufacturer’s instructions.
 Follow this and you shouldn’t have any lifting problems with your laminate floor.

 Read more: What is the Best Laminate Flooring

-If you need any more information on how to prevent your laminate floor from lifting, then you'll find a plethora of advice and guides that covers each product at Factory Direct Flooring.
-Alternatively, feel free to give us a call on 0330 100 00 15 and our team will help you.
-If you need help with laminate floor repair, or would like to know how to fix laminate floor that has started to lift, try speaking to your floor fitter.
+If you need any more information on how to prevent your laminate floor from lifting, then you'll find a plethora of advice and guides that cover each product at Factory Direct Flooring Ltd. Alternatively, feel free to give us a call on 0330 100 00 15 and our team will help you.
+If you need help with laminate floor repair or would like to know how to fix a laminate floor that has started to lift, try speaking to your floor fitter.

 If you installed the floor yourself, you can seek advice from either a floor installer or the Factory Direct Flooring Ltd team.
 We can try and diagnose your problem for you.